University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 FORGING CONNECTIONS TO STRENGTHEN OUR IMPACT

-We draw on diverse perspectives and multi-sectoral partnerships to solve real-world challenges.
+We draw on a variety of perspectives and multi-sectoral partnerships to solve real-world challenges.

 Illustration of two orange hands shaking.